 AdMob mediation compares the ad request to the targeting settings and priority of the mediation groups you've defined.
 It matches the ad request to the mediation group with the correct targeting settings and, if there is more than one, the highest priority.

-Once the ad request is matched to a mediation group, the Open Bidding ad sources in the group compete in an auction to fill the request.
+Once the ad request is matched to a mediation group, the bidding ad sources in the group compete in an auction to fill the request.

 The ad source that submitted the highest eCPM bid will then be placed in the mediation waterfall according to the eCPM value.

-If an Open Bidding ad source is placed first in the mediation waterfall, it will serve the ad.
+If a bidding ad source is placed first in the mediation waterfall, it will serve the ad.

-If the Open Bidding ad source is not the highest eCPM in the mediation waterfall, the waterfall ad sources will be called first.
+If the bidding ad source is not the highest eCPM in the mediation waterfall, the waterfall ad sources will be called first.

-Similarly, your Open Bidding ad sources must be included as an ad technology provider.
-To select ad technology providers in AdMob, click Blocking controls in the sidebar and click the EU user consent tab.
+Similarly, your bidding ad sources must be included as an ad technology provider.
+To select ad technology providers in AdMob, click Blocking controls in the sidebar and click the Manage EU user consent tab.

-There are 4 Open Bidding ad sources in the mediation group.
+There are 4 bidding ad sources in the mediation group.
 Each source submits a bid for an available ad unit.
 In this example, there are no waterfall ad sources in this mediation group.
 This means that the highest bidding ad source serves the ad.

-There are 4 Open Bidding ad sources in the mediation group.
+There are 4 bidding ad sources in the mediation group.
 Each source submits a bid for an available ad unit.

 From now on, the waterfall functions normally.
 Network 1 serves the ad if it has one.
 If not, Exchange B will serve the ad.

-Example 4: Open Bidding with direct sold in a mediation group
+Example 4: Bidding with direct sold in a mediation group

 From now on, the waterfall functions normally.
 Your direct sold campaign serves the ad if there is one.
 If not, Exchange A will serve the ad.

-To use Open Bidding, ensure that you’ve integrated Open Bidding mediation into your app.
+To use bidding, ensure that you’ve integrated bidding mediation into your app.
 Also note that some ad sources may have additional SDK requirements.